Easy chicken spaghetti is a great freezer-friendly recipe to make ahead for busy weeknights.

 - 2 cups of shredded rotisserie chicken

 - 1 (8 oz.) bag of shredded cheddar cheese

 - Heavy sprinkle of your favorite seasoned salt

 - Optional: A pinch of cayenne pepper

 Set a large pot of water to boil.
 Cook the spaghetti for half the time it says on the package, drain and set aside.

 In a small sauté pan, heat the olive oil over medium-high heat.
 Sautee the chopped onions until translucent and tender.

 In a large mixing bowl, combine the pasta, onions, corn, and soup until everything is evenly coated.

-Distribute the noodles evenly into the 2 baking pans.
-Split the chicken and toss it into the noodle mixture using your hands.
+Distribute the noodles evenly into 2 8x8-inch or 1 9 x 13 baking pan.
+Shred the chicken and toss it into the noodle mixture using your hands.
 A spoon doesn’t mix it in well enough.
 I just kind of use my fingers to get it spread in there evenly.

 Wrap tightly with tin foil and store.
 When it is time to bake, preheat your oven to 375 degrees.
 Bake for 35 minutes and then uncover it.
 Sprinkle with cheddar cheese and continue to bake until hot and bubbly and the cheese has melted.
 Another 25 minutes or so.